27 Healthy Breakfast Recipes You Can Use Today

 Enjoy a bowl of sweetened brown rice

 Consider it a takeoff on prepared cereal.
 Brown rice is full of energy-providing B vitamins, as well as a great source of filling fiber.
 Cook the rice the night before, then in the morning, put it in a bowl with a spoonful of honey, a handful of raisins, a cut-up apple, a splash of low-fat milk, and a sprinkle of cinnamon for a unique yet delicious treat.
 Don’t like rice?
 Try any of the cooking grains: barley, rye, red wheat, oats, buckwheat, quinoa, or millet.
-If you want more inspiration for your healthy breakfast recipes check out these breakfast ideas from around the world.
+Here are 10 healthy breakfast ideas from around the world.

 Sprinkle on a teaspoon of ground flaxseeds